van-richard/van-richard.github.io/_posts/2022-03-30-bash-tutorial.markdown

 Type "Hello World!" into the editor.

 Once written, save the file by pressing the `esc` key, and typing `:wq`.
 The `esc` key will allow you to exit editing mode, which should change the lower left hand corner of the screen again. `:wq` tells vim to save (`w` - write) and quit (`q`).
 More functions of Vim will be shown in [Other Uses](#other-uses).

 Now you have a new file called "text.txt" in your folder "test_1".

+At this point, we can start learning how to copy, rename, and move files/folders!

+To copy files, we will use the `cp` command.
+To copy a folder we need to add a flag with to the copy command, like `cp -r`.
+Flags allow you to modify the operation of the command, in the case of `cp -r`, we want to "*c*o*p*y folde*r*"

 # Advanced Usage #